 Location: Montgomery County, MD (not detained)

-Language: Spanish (will require a Spanish-speaking pro bono team member or an outside translator)
+Language: Spanish - will require a fluent Spanish-speaking pro bono team member or an outside interpreter

 For more information about this case, please contact Pro Bono Coordinating Attorney Jennifer Grishkin at email@example.com or 202-866-9287.